 HPUE can improve connectivity and data uplink speeds - particularly at the edge of signal coverage - to keep first responders communicating.
 HPUE devices increase transmission power up to six times beyond what is allowed for commercial devices.
 The increased signal extends coverage in rural areas and provides stronger building penetration when in or near structures.
 HPUE devices operate at the higher power setting for Band 14, and at standard power levels on all other bands.
-FirstNet's HPUE solution is called FirstNetMegaRange.
-MegaRange has three device options, for use in vehicles, on the go, or at fixed locations.
+FirstNet's HPUE solution is called FirstNet MegaRange[TM], which can be used in vehicles, on the go, or at fixed locations.

-- MegaMobile is designed to be used in public safety vehicles and mobile command posts.
-It can support connectivity on land and water. - MegaGo is a portable HPUE device that comes in a rugged waterproof carrying case with a rechargeable battery pack, Wi-Fi hot spot, and integrated antennas.
+MegaMobile[TM] is designed to be used in public safety vehicles and mobile command posts.
+It can support connectivity on land and water.

+MegaGo[TM] is a portable HPUE device that comes in a rugged waterproof carrying case with a rechargeable battery pack, Wi-Fi hot spot, and integrated antennas.

-MegaFixed is for use at fixed locations to boost FirstNet connectivity in remote sites, command centers, and IoT applications.
+MegaFixed[TM] is for use at fixed locations to boost FirstNet connectivity in remote sites, command centers, and IoT applications.
 It has HPUE technology plus an ethernet injector and a wall adapter for AC power sources.

-In urban environments, MegaRange can help improve connectivity and data throughput where signal penetration is hindered by dense urban surroundings or in underground locations.
+In urban environments, MegaRange[TM] can help improve connectivity and data throughput where signal penetration is hindered by dense urban surroundings or in underground locations.
 It can boost coverage in hard-to-reach spots such as tunnels, basements, elevators, stairwells, parking garages, and building shadows.